Article

 Key Takeaways

-• Top-performing manufacturing organizations will embrace digital transformation and Industry 4.0 opportunities as a way to optimize business processes.
+• Top-performing manufacturing organizations must embrace Industry 4.0 opportunities to optimize business processes.

 • When it comes to Industry 4.0 opportunities, begin with alignment to overall business strategy.

-• ERP, CRM, automation and data analytics are all crucial components of an Industry 4.0 strategy.
+• ERP, automation, data, and AI are all critical components of an Industry 4.0 strategy.

-Supply chain disruptions, labor shortages, and the state of the global economy have drastically impacted manufacturing operations and forced many entities into rapidly acquiring or scaling their technology capabilities.
+A skilled labor shortage, a fluctuating marketplace, and regulatory issues have drastically impacted manufacturing operations.
+These disruptions have forced many entities into rapidly acquiring or scaling their technology capabilities.

 The demand to increase efficiency in a highly competitive landscape through technology-driven change is at the heart of Industry 4.0 and its direct impact on the manufacturing industry.